 While melismatic singing is most commonly associated with gospel, R&B, and Middle Eastern traditions, its influence permeates many other styles:

-Understanding how melisma functions within each cultural context deepens a singer’s interpretive palette and encourages cross‑genre experimentation And that's really what it comes down to..
+Understanding how melisma functions within each cultural context deepens a singer’s interpretive palette and encourages cross‑genre experimentation Simple, but easy to overlook..

 Integrating Melisma Into Songwriting